geological-survey-of-queensland/share-data-with-gsq/s3-to-s3-outgoing.md

 Attaching this policy to the *destination* S3 bucket allows the GSQ *source* account to perform the ListBucket and GetObject commands on the *source* S3 bucket, and to copy the objects across.

-1. Sign in to your *source* AWS account.
+1. Sign in to your *destination* AWS account.
-2. Attach the S3 bucket policy sent to you by GSQ to the *source* bucket (see [how-to](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)).
+2. Attach the S3 bucket policy sent to you by GSQ to the *destination* bucket (see [how-to](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)).
 3. An example of the bucket policy is as per the below code.
-However, the policy we send to you will have the value of **Principal** set to GSQ's ARN and will be customised to have your source bucket name listed.
+However, the policy we send to you will have the value of **Principal** set to GSQ's ARN and will be customised to have your destination bucket name listed.

 ```json
 {